 PERSONNEL $03.2232 AP.2

-Sick Leave Request Form and Affidavit
+Sick Leave Request Form and Statement

-See procedure 03.1232 AP.2/Sick Leave Request Form and Affidavit.
+See procedure 03.1232 AP.2/Sick Leave Request Form and Statement.

 EXPLANATION: HB 331 AMENDS KRS 158.162 TO REQUIRE EACH SCHOOL TO HAVE A WRITTEN CARDIAC EMERGENCY RESPONSE PLAN.
 IT ALSO REQUIRES THE DISTRICT TO MAINTAIN A PORTABLE AUTOMATED EXTERNAL DEFIBRILLATOR (AED) IN EVERY MIDDLE AND HIGH SCHOOL BUILDING, AND AS FUNDS BECOME AVAILABLE, AT SCHOOL-SANCTIONED MIDDLE AND HIGH SCHOOL ATHLETIC PRACTICES AND COMPETITIONS, AND TO ADOPT PROCEDURES FOR THE USE OF AEDS DURING EMERGENCIES.